Puerto Vallarta with Kids: Beach Town Charm Meets Jungle Adventure

 Yelapa

-Accessible only by boat, Yelapa is a small fishing village tucked into a jungle cove south of PV.
-There are no cars -- just footpaths, a beautiful beach, and a waterfall you can hike to through the jungle.
-The boat ride is part of the adventure, especially during whale season when you might spot humpbacks on the way.
-Pack what you need, as services are limited, though beachfront spots serve fresh fish and cold drinks.
+Accessible only by boat.
+Yelapa is a small fishing village tucked into a jungle cove south of PV.
+No cars.
+Footpaths, a beautiful beach, and a waterfall you can hike to through the jungle.
+The boat ride is part of the adventure, especially during whale season when you may spot humpbacks on the way.
+Pack what you need.
+Services are limited, though beachfront spots serve fresh fish and cold drinks.

 Islas Marietas

-The Marietas Islands are a national park about ninety minutes by boat from PV, famous for the Hidden Beach -- a stunning stretch of sand inside a collapsed volcanic crater accessible through a short water tunnel.
-Snorkeling is world-class, with rays, sea turtles, and tropical fish.
-Access to Hidden Beach is limited by daily permits, so book well in advance.
-Kids need to be comfortable swimmers, as you enter through the tunnel.
+The Marietas Islands are a national park about ninety minutes by boat from PV, famous for the Hidden Beach, a stunning patch of sand inside a collapsed volcanic crater accessible through a short water tunnel.
+Snorkeling is world-class.
+Rays, sea turtles, tropical fish.
+Hidden Beach access is capped at 116 visitors a day Wed-Sun, kids under 10 are not admitted to the beach itself, and you only get 20 minutes on the sand without snorkeling.
+The boat trip and offshore snorkel are still excellent.
+Book through a permit-holding operator.

 Practical Tips for Families